instaloader/instaloader/docs/cli-options.rst

 Login (Download Private Profiles)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Instaloader can **login to Instagram**.
+Instaloader can login to Instagram.
 This allows downloading private profiles.
 To login, pass the :option:`--login` option.
 Your session cookie (not your password!) will be saved to a local file to be reused next time you want Instaloader to login.